Brachyplatystoma: In the aquarium

 Brachyplatystoma are generally uncommon in the fishkeeping trade.
 The large size of many of these fish prohibit them from being maintained in anything but the largest of aquaria, or in public aquariums.
 B. tigrinum is a highly prized fish in the fishkeeping hobby, and is one of the most expensive fish in this family.
+Due to the similarity between B. tigrinum and B. juruense, the latter is often known as the False Zebra Shovelnose or False Tigrinus (as B. tigrinum was previously known as Merodontotus tigrinus).

-These fish should be kept in well-oxygenated aquarium with a high current.
+These fish should be kept in well-oxygenated aquaria with a high current.
 Due to their large size, the aquarium should also be spacious and any tankmates must be large enough not to be eaten.
 The aquarium should not be brightly lit, and hiding places should be available.
 Breeding is unreported in captivity.
-Due to the similarity between B. tigrinum and B. juruense, the latter is often known as the False Zebra Shovelnose or False Tigrinus (as B. tigrinum was previously known as Merodontotus tigrinus).

-Species

-There are currently seven recognized species in this genus (common name shown in second parentheses):